uscmakers/waterbender/README.md

 # Waterbender

 Waterbender is a student-created art installation that is both dynamic and interactive.
-Using a built in webapp, user can create their own custom 2D designs, which are then displayed by dynamic streams of water.
+Using a built in webapp, users can create their own custom 2D designs, which are then displayed by dynamic streams of water.

 <img width="500" alt="img1" src="https://github.com/uscmakers/waterbender/assets/31314514/10e13fb9-68ab-40d8-9055-5ef34b16d7bb">